OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 most revealing test that can be applied when the DUT is a loudspeaker

 system.
 This includes the late John Dunlavy.
-It is certainly the most
+It is certainly

 tested and at a position that is representative of the expected listening